Sergei Yesenin: Cultural impact

-Yesenin's suicide triggered an epidemic of copycat suicides by his mostly female fans.
-For example, Galina Benislavskaya, his ex-girlfriend, killed herself by his graveside in December 1926.
-Although he was one of Russia's most popular poets and had been given an elaborate state funeral, some of his writings were banned by the Kremlin during the reigns of Joseph Stalin and Nikita Khrushchev.
+Yesenin's suicide triggered an epidemic of copycat suicides, which reached its peak in 1926.
+Although he was one of Russia's most popular poets, some of his writings were banned by the Kremlin during the reigns of Joseph Stalin and Nikita Khrushchev.
 Nikolai Bukharin's criticism of Yesenin contributed significantly to the banning.

 Only in 1966 were most of his works republished.
 Today Yesenin's poems are taught to Russian schoolchildren; many have been set to music and recorded as popular songs.
 His early death, coupled with unsympathetic views by some of the literary elite, adoration by ordinary people, and sensational behavior, all contributed to the enduring and near mythical popular image of the Russian poet.

-Ukrainian composer Tamara Maliukova Sidorenko (1919-2005) set several of Yesenin’s poems to music.
+Ukrainian composer Tamara Maliukova Sidorenko (1919–2005) set several of Yesenin’s poems to music.

 German composer Bernd Alois Zimmermann included Yesenin's poetry in his Requiem für einen jungen Dichter (Requiem for a Young Poet), completed in 1969.

 The Ryazan State University is named in Yesenin's honor.

+British metalcore band Bring Me the Horizon quoted Yesenin's farewell poem "Goodbye, my friend, goodbye" in their song "It Was Written In Blood" from 2008 album Suicide Season.